Pewpenguin/DragonBallTUI/README.md

 - Use `Tab` to switch between Episodes, Movies, and Characters tabs
 - Use `Left` and `Right` arrow keys to navigate between different series in the Episodes tab
-- Use `Up` and `Down` arrow keys to navigate through episodes or movies
+- Use `Up` and `Down` arrow keys to navigate through episodes, movies, or characters
-- Press `Enter` to view details of a selected episode or movie
+- Press `Enter` to view details of a selected episode, movie, or character
 - Press `Esc` to go back from details view to list view
 - Press `q` to quit the application
 - Press `s` to enter search mode